BiaPyX/BiaPy-doc/source/tutorials/detection/brain_cell_detection.rst

 Testing Phase
 ~~~~~~~~~~~~~

 For **testing**, BiaPy uses a unique approach to multi-GPU inference, designed to handle very large images.
 Instead of distributing each image across all GPUs, BiaPy splits the image into patches with overlap, allowing each GPU to process a section of the image without loading it all into memory.
 This setup avoids memory bottlenecks and speeds up large-image processing.
-To enable this feature, set ``TEST.BY_CHUNKS.ENABLE`` to ``True`` and configure ``TEST.BY_CHUNKS.INPUT_IMG_AXES_ORDER`` for proper image handling.
+To enable this feature, set ``TEST.BY_CHUNKS.ENABLE`` to ``True`` and configure ``DATA.TEST.INPUT_IMG_AXES_ORDER`` for proper image handling.

 .. figure:: ../../img/detection/zarr_multigpu_trucks.png
   :align: center